Buying a used Porsche 997? Here’s what you need to know.

 Whichever version of the 997 you buy, you should end up with a car that is great to drive and will last for years if well looked after and serviced regularly.
 However, there are a handful of known issues to be careful of, including some that require specialist equipment and trained staff to investigate.

-We offer a full Pre-Purchase Inspection at the Revolution Porsche workshop in Brighouse, West Yorkshire that will help you to spot expensive problems before you agree to buy or give you peace of mind that the used Porsche 997 you’ve chosen is in great condition.
+We offer a full Pre-Purchase Inspection at the Revolution Porsche workshop in Birstall, West Yorkshire that will help you to spot expensive problems before you agree to buy or give you peace of mind that the used Porsche 997 you’ve chosen is in great condition.

 A full service history, preferably accompanied by invoices for any work that has been undertaken, is desirable when buying any used car, but it is particularly important with a Porsche 911.
 A high-performance car needs to be maintained by experts, following the correct service regime, to remain in top condition.